Where to See Redwoods in Santa Cruz

 Driving distance from Santa Cruz: 4 miles

-Wilder Ranch State Park is another great place to see the giant redwood trees without having to venture too far from the coast.
-While Wilder Ranch State Park is better known for its historic ranch buildings and coastal trails, it also offers visitors a unique opportunity to experience the majesty of the redwoods.
+While Wilder Ranch State Park is better known for its historic ranch buildings and coastal trails, it also offers visitors a unique opportunity to experience the majesty of the redwoods, including groves of coast redwood trees.

 The park’s 5.1-mile Enchanted Loop Trail takes hikers through a shaded redwood forest that starkly contrasts the bright, sunny beaches nearby in a beautiful way.